Pensacola Archaeological Society

 Pensacola, FL 32591

-PAS members meet in the downstairs meeting room at the J. Earle Bowden Building at 120 Church Street at 7:00 p.m. on the second Tuesday of each month, September through March.
+PAS members meet in the downstairs meeting room at the J. Earle Bowden Building at 120 Church Street at 7:00 p.m. on the second Tuesday of each month, September-March.
 The April meeting is a BBQ at a different location.
-There are no membership meetings May through August, although some special “members only” events are held.
+There are no membership meetings May-August.

 President: Barbara Wright

 Directors: Dr. Elizabeth Benchley, Dr. Della Scott-Ireton, Jan Lloyd (past president), Warren Carruth

 Student Director: Jen Knutson